-- Texas Pete (as much as you like!)
+- 2 teaspoons Texas Pete (or as much as you like!)

-- Meanwhile, bring the cream, mustard, and garlic to a lively simmer over medium heat.
-Keep cooking at a good simmer, stirring often, until it has thickened up a bit, and reduced to about 3/4 of the original amount of cream.
+- Meanwhile, bring the milk and cream, mustard, and garlic to a lively simmer over medium heat.
+Keep cooking at a good simmer, stirring often, until the sauce has thickened up a bit, 10 to 12 minutes.

-- Add the 5-Cheese Mix to the cream sauce, and stir to combine them well.
+- Add the most of the 5-Cheese Mix to the cream sauce, reserving 1/2 cup or so to sprinkle over the top.
+Stir to combine everything well.
 Pour over the pasta and toss to coat evenly and mix well.

-Amount Per Serving Calories 1546Total Fat 142gSaturated Fat 89gTrans Fat 5gUnsaturated Fat 43gCholesterol 439mgSodium 554mgCarbohydrates 47gFiber 2gSugar 11gProtein 25g
+Amount Per Serving Calories 543Total Fat 31gSaturated Fat 18gTrans Fat 1gUnsaturated Fat 10gCholesterol 90mgSodium 549mgCarbohydrates 47gFiber 2gSugar 11gProtein 19g